Gourmet Homemade Meals for Your Dog

 Use a rice cooker to cook the brown rice.
 Put an extra cup of water to make the brown rice moister.
 Set aside to cook after cooking.
 To cook brown rice in rice cooker will take approximately 15 minutes.
 Set aside to cool.
 Once it's cool.
 Puree and mix with the rest of the ingredients.

-Put whole chicken in a big stainless steel pot and submerged in cold water.
+Put whole chicken in a big stainless steel pot and submerge in cold water.
 Boil the chicken till chicken is fully-cooked (no blood or raw flesh).
 Boiling a whole chicken might take an entire hour.
 Do not put any spices, salt or pepper when boiling the chicken.
-Salt substance is present in all the ingredients.
 Discard scum or as much fat from top.
+Set aside to cool.
 (SEE NOTE below regarding making a clear broth with this chicken.)

 Turn off stove.
-Remove the chicken separately and put into a bowl to be skinned and boned.
+Remove bones from the chicken.
+Be careful removing the tiny neck bones and thin bones.
 Cut the cooked chicken flesh into bite size pieces.
 Discard chicken bones and skins.
-Chop the organ meats coarsely.
+Puree cooked chicken meats and cooked chicken organs.